Yijunmaverick/CartoonGAN-Test-Pytorch-Torch/README.md

 # CartoonGAN-Test-Pytorch-Torch
-Pytorch and Torch testing code of [CartoonGAN]()http://openaccess.thecvf.com/content_cvpr_2018/CameraReady/2205.pdf [Chen et al., CVPR18].
+Pytorch and Torch testing code of [CartoonGAN](http://openaccess.thecvf.com/content_cvpr_2018/CameraReady/2205.pdf) `[Chen et al., CVPR18]`.
 With the released pretrained models by authors, I made these simple scripts for a quick test.
-The training code should be similar to the popular GAN-based image-translation frameworks and is not included here.

 ## Getting started